padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 cmake --build . --config "Release" --parallel cmake --install . --prefix projectm-eval.
 ```
-5. Now do the same steps as step 4 and 5, but look at Go to your main code -> projectm-eval -> your build folder -> projectm-eval, then there are include and lib installed.
+5. Now do the same steps as step 4 and 5, but look at Go to your main code folder -> projectm-eval -> your build folder -> projectm-eval, then there are include and lib installed.
 6. Now compile and it should be working.

 If you have problems, ask me on Discord, Twitter or Instagram.